525793019/Machine-Learning-in-Action/README.md

 # Machine-Learning-in-Action
-You are in a branch.
+Creating a new branch is quick & simple.